 - It’s ok= you should go fix it or do something about it right now–otherwise you might have problems.

 - It’s good/It’s alright= it meets basic criteria, but surely you can do better.
-Please fix it as soon as you can.
+Have a think about how you can improve it as soon as you can.

 - Very good/Amazing/Well done= you did a good job and you might be happy with yourself.